 I’m now retired from an engineering career in the semiconductor industry.
 I’m a crazy gardener who likes to experiment with things like hydroponics and aquaponics.
+My wife and I are members of several mushroom clubs in both CA and WA.
 Dance has been my passion for over 40 years now and I’m hoping that Covid will wane enough to allow it to resume.
 And I’m curious to see what will happen when I relocate my decades-old sourdough starter to the Northwest.

 I’ve been a “lurker’ in the cohousing scene for many years.
 I’ve toured over 20 communities in California, Colorado and Washington, have attended several of the regional and national cohousing conferences, and even participated in a couple of very early groups that failed to gel in Austin, Texas and San Jose, California.
-I’m hoping that we can create a cohousing community that can serve as good stewards to the land.
+I’m hoping that we can create an affordable cohousing community that can serve as a good steward to the land.

 Hi, I’m Anne-Marie and when I was three years old, I would help my parents deliver the community newsletter around our neighborhood in Tacoma.
 They would drive and I would put the newsletter into the newspaper box.
 They and others worked to make our neighborhood better.
 They both believed in a life of service to others, which has been a tremendous influence in my life.
 I work for a co-op, I am a Unitarian Universalist, I was a youth advisor for many years working with youth in leadership, I’ve hosted exchange students, and I’m the president of my neighborhood’s Home Owner’s Association.